Cerebral Palsy Compensation Claims

 The parents sought the help of Pearson Solicitors’ Medical Negligence team who took East Lancashire Hospital’s NHS trust to Court.
 Child A was subsequently awarded the record sum of £6.4 million in compensation.

-At the conclusion of the case, John Pollitt, who led the parents’ case, said in a press statement: “The legal battle has taken over 7 years following a series of denials by the NHS Trust concerned.
+At the conclusion of the case, the solicitors, who led the parents’ case, said in a press statement: “The legal battle has taken over 7 years following a series of denials by the NHS Trust concerned.
 The medical staff have a duty to ensure that everything proceeds correctly and to at least reasonable clinical standards but this did not happen in Child A’s case.
 To add insult to severe injury, the hospital denied responsibility almost until the very end.
 But now I am glad to say we have a settlement that allows this family to move on and look to the future with a degree of hope.”

 Miss R’s story